andrewdavidmackenzie/flow/docs/describing/flow_libraries.md

 - `{function_name}.rs` - referenced from function definition file.
 Must be valid rust and implement required traits

 ### Compiling a library
-Flow libraries can be compiled using the `flowc` flow compiler and its `-l, --lib` option.
+Flow libraries can be compiled using the `flowc` flow compiler, specifying the library root directory as the source url.
 This will compiler and/or copy all required files from the library source directory into a library directory structure (where can be specified with the `-o, --output <OUTPUT_DIR>` option).
 This directory is a self-contained, portable library.
 It can be packaged, moved, unpackaged and used elsewhere, providing it can be found by the compiler and runtime (using `FLOW_LIB_PATH` env var and `-L, --libdir <LIB_DIR|BASE_URL>` options) when needed.